Jlope677/azure-networking-lab/azure_lab_observation.md

 # Azure Networking & Traffic Observation Lab

 In this lab, I set up virtual machines in Microsoft Azure, observed different types of network traffic using Wireshark, and experimented with firewall rules.
 Below is my personal walkthrough and reflections.
-I’ve also left space for screenshots so I can document the process visually.

 ---